Best Enrichment for Parrotlet

 Physical Exercise Recommendations for Parrotlet

 Physical activity for Parrotlet should reflect their moderate exercise needs and Tiny (4.5-5.5 inches, 28-33 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Parrotlet, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Look for heavy breathing, slowing pace, reluctance to continue, and lying down during activity as signs of fatigue.
 Parrotlet birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Parrotlet birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Parrotlet benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Parrotlet